 Furthermore, the influence of the flow rate on the elution of terbium and gadolinium from LN3 resin was assessed with the use of stable isotopes and ICP-OES measurements.
 Two solutions containing 5 µg of terbium and 5 µg of gadolinium in 25 mL 0.13 M α-HIBA (pH 4.5) were loaded onto two LN3 columns, respectively.
 To one column, 14 mL 0.01 M HCl was applied at a flow rate of 0.1 mL/min, while in the other one the same volume of solution was applied at 1 mL/min.
 After this step, both of the columns were eluted with 1 mL 0.05 M HCl at 0.1 mL/min.
 The eluents were collected in 1 mL fractions and the lanthanides’ content analyzed by means of ICP-OES.

-Results: With the first series of experiments it was proved that the last step of the purification process, performed with LN3 extraction resin, could be used not only to concentrate the final product but also as a last purification step between terbium and gadolinium, in order to ensure the removal of all the gadolinium tracers and the reproducibility of the terbium-155 product chemical purity.
+Results: With the first series of experiments it was demonstrated that the last step of the purification process, performed with LN3 extraction resin, could be used not only to concentrate the final product but also as a last purification step between terbium and gadolinium, in order to ensure the removal of all the gadolinium tracers and the reproducibility of the terbium-155 product chemical purity.
 In particular, when a rinse step with 0.01 M HCl was performed before the final terbium-155 elution, traces of gadolinium, potentially co-eluted with terbium from the Sykam column, could be efficiently separated from the final product (Fig. S4b).
-This outcome is clearly an improvement of the previously-reported method (Gracheva et al. 2019) where gadolinium was potentially co-eluted with terbium from the LN3 column in 1 mL 0.05 M HCl (Fig. S4a).
+This outcome is clearly an improvement of the previously-reported method (Gracheva et al. 2019), where gadolinium was potentially co-eluted with terbium from the LN3 column in 1 mL 0.05 M HCl (Fig. S4a).